Nature of the $P_c$ states from compositeness criteria: Acknowledgements

 \section{Acknowledgements}

-The authors gratefully acknowledge computing time on the supercomputer JURECA~\cite{JURECA} at Forschungszentrum Jülich under grant no. {\it baryonspectro}.
+The authors gratefully acknowledge computing time on the supercomputer JURECA~\cite{JURECA} at Forschungszentrum Jülich under Grant No. {\it baryonspectro}.
 This work is supported by the National Natural Science Foundation of China under Grant No. 12175240 and the Fundamental Research Funds for the Central Universities.
-The work of UGM was supported in part by the CAS President's International Fellowship Initiative (PIFI) under Grant No.~2025PD0022.
-The work of UGM and DR is further supported by the MKW NRW under the funding code No.~NW21-024-A and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the CRC 1639 NuMeriQS – project no. 511713970.
+The work of U. G. M. was supported in part by the CAS President's International Fellowship Initiative (PIFI) under Grant No.~2025PD0022.
+The work of U. G. M. and D. R. is further supported by the MKW NRW under the Funding Code No.~NW21-024-A and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) as part of the CRC 1639 NuMeriQS -- Project No. 511713970.